osrg/namazu/doc/blog/content/about.md

 +++

-In short, the goal of earthquake project is providing a foundation of debugger for distributed systems.
+In short, the goal of Namazu project is providing a foundation of debugger for distributed systems.

 Developing and maintaining distributed systems is difficult.
 The difficulty comes from many factors,